 Unique Organisation Numbers for all care homes: All care homes should have a Unique Organisation Number (UON).
 You will need your UON to access services across all care home coronavirus testing programme portals.

-Bulk registration of tests: Care homes are able to bulk register tests through the Government website.
-This will speed up the registration process and alleviate the administrative burden on care homes as tests will no longer have to be registered individually.
-Please read the Guidance on how to complete the bulk registration process and see the DHSC’s regular webinar.
+Care homes are able to bulk register tests through the Government website.
+Please read the Guidance on how to complete the bulk registration process.

 You can book a courier to collect completed kits through the Courier Collection Service.
 If your booked courier does not arrive to collect your test kits, you should contact 119 to arrange an emergency courier the following morning.

 Asymptomatic staff should be tested daily with LFD.